DennisVickers/SampleRepo/README.md

 # SampleRepo
-This is just a sample repo I used for testing.
+This is just a sample repo.
+I may not need it.